 A lot, seriously.
 And we have the numbers to prove this.

-According to a report by Allied Marketing Research, the Global Healthcare Information Technology (IT) Market is expected to reach $297.49 Billion by 2022.
-Additional research conducted indicates that Banking, Insurance, and other industries have plans of spending 61% of their IT budget towards adopting scalable RPA tools.
+According to a report by Allied Marketing Research, the global healthcare information technology (IT) market size which was valued at $250,577.15 million in 2020 is projected to reach $880,688.75 million by 2030, registering a CAGR of 13.3% from 2021 to 2030.
+Additional research conducted indicates that healthcare industries have plans of spending 61% of their IT budget towards adopting scalable RPA tools.
 Also, 77 % of your counterparts who operate in the same industry agree that automation creates an opportunity to focus on providing higher-quality information, and analytical insights to support the entire organization and that automation technology is an opportunity that will yield a stepwise improvement in efficiency.

 RPA has something for everyone and regardless of the size of your organization, it will still drive better patient outcomes, improve employee engagement, and accelerate digital transformation.